lcf33/maxim/en_us.md

 Popularity is the slutty little cousin of prestige.
 	2019/12/13
 In all that sprawling city, there was everything except an end.
+	2019/12/15
+I must say a word about fear.
+It is life's only true opponent.
+Only fear can defeat life.